gvwilson/sdxjs/src/file-backup/index.md

 [% figure slug="file-backup-storage" img="figures/storage.svg" alt="Backup file storage" caption="Organization of backup file storage." %]

-We can build the tools we need to do this uses promises ([% x async-programming %]).
+We can build the tools we need to do this using promises ([% x async-programming %]).
 The main function creates a promise that uses the asynchronous version of `glob` to find files and then: